Artemonim/AgentEnforcer/README.md

 -   `verbose` (Optional, `bool`, default: `false`): If `true`, provides a detailed, file-by-file list of every issue.
 Essential for seeing specific error messages.
 -   `timeout_seconds` (Optional, `int`, default: `0`): The timeout for the check in seconds.
 Set to `0` to disable the timeout entirely.
 -   `debug` (Optional, `bool`, default: `false`): If `true` and the tool _times out_, it will return the full captured output for diagnosing hangs.
 In a normal run, this flag has no effect.
+-   `root` (Optional, `str`): The absolute path to the repository root.
+If provided, overrides the default context.

 **Returns:**